numpy/numpy/doc/source/reference/c-api/data_memory.rst

 Since version 1.7.0, NumPy has exposed a set of ``PyDataMem_*`` functions (:c:func:`PyDataMem_NEW`, :c:func:`PyDataMem_FREE`, :c:func:`PyDataMem_RENEW`)
 which are backed by `alloc`, `free`, `realloc` respectively.
-In that version NumPy also exposed the `PyDataMem_EventHook` function described below, which wrap the OS-level calls.
+In that version NumPy also exposed the `PyDataMem_EventHook` function (now deprecated) described below, which wrap the OS-level calls.

 Since those early days, Python also improved its memory management capabilities, and began providing